dmi3y/csslint-cli/README.md

 - Backward compatability with original CLI.

 - Additional parameters:
-    - `--squash` - makes warnings|errors|ignores provided via CLI be gracefully merged into `.csslintrc' rules.
+    - `--squash` - merging warnings|errors|ignores provided via CLI into `.csslintrc' rules instead of overriding.
     - `--config` - path to arbitrary `.csslintrc` file, it will block looking up and checking targets directories for rc file, that's most likely usecase for this option.
     - `--threshold=0|1|2|ignore|warnings|errors` - setup report level for rules which are not explicitly set, default is 1 (warnings).